 Some lifestyle changes can help you prevent flare-ups of SLE.
-Work with your doctor to create a plan for your symptoms.
-Some steps may include:
+Work with your doctor to create a flare-up prevention plan.
+That might look like:

-- Learn the signs of a flare-up and contact your doctor as soon as possible
+- Learning the signs a flare-up is coming so you can contact your doctor as soon as possible

-- Get immediate treatment for any cuts or infections
+- Getting immediate treatment for any cuts or infections

-- Manage symptoms for other chronic conditions caused by SLE
+- Managing symptoms of other conditions caused by SLE

 - Quitting tobacco